-Note: To apply for the credit cards included in this post and to help support Go to Travel Gal at NO COST to you, please click Travel Credit Cards on the main menu above.
-This allows me to earn a commission so that I may continue to bring you great information FREE.
+Note: To apply for the credit cards included in this post and to help support Go to Travel Gal at NO COST to you, please click Credit Cards on the main menu above.
+This allows us to earn a commission to support our small business.
 I sincerely appreciate you taking this step!

 When Should I Begin Accumulating Points for the Pass?

 In an ideal world, you would begin earning points for the Southwest Companion Pass in January 🙂 or even apply for the credit cards in October through December of the year prior, but it DOES NOT have to be done this way.

 The reason this is the best path is because the pass is good from the TIME YOU EARN IT until the end of the following year, so the EARLIER YOU EARN IT, the longer you can use it, making it good for almost TWO FULL YEARS.

 That said, it is best to begin as early as you can.
 If you earn the pass by applying for two of Southwest’s credit cards with at least 50,000-point sign-on bonuses, you can knock it out in about two months.
 That’s the quickest way.